Anjigadu/designpatterns/head_first/pattern_definition.md

 > It provides skeleton for an algorithm in a method and deferring some steps in the sub classes.
 Template method allows sub classes to define/redefine the steps without altering the algorithm.

+#### 11. Iterator Pattern

+> It provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.